Upper secondary and vocational education in Greenland

 Student accommodation is available in the Greenlandic study towns, administered by the individual educational institutions.

-In Nuuk, most student accommodation is administered by the Joint Office of the Halls of Residence (KAF).
+In Nuuk, most student accommodation is administered by the Joint Office of Student Accommodation (KAF).

 When you enrol in a Greenlandic study programme, the study administration at your educational institution can provide assistance in finding student accommodation.